o-t-w/blog/src/content/blog/how-to-gif-2025.md

 - Chrome supports the VP9 video codec with transparency, but Safari does not.

 Jake Archibald has written an [in-depth article](https://jakearchibald.com/2024/video-with-transparency/#the-performance-is-prohibitively-bad) about this topic.

+## Looping video beyond "gifs"

+Giphy, a gif search engine once valued at hundreds of millions of dollars, has blamed its [declining business](https://www.theguardian.com/technology/2022/sep/16/gifs-are-cringe-and-for-boomers-giphy-claims-in-meta-takeover-filing) on young people who view gifs as uncool:

+> “They have fallen out of fashion as a content form, with younger users in particular describing gifs as ‘for boomers’ and ‘cringe’.”

+While the term "gif" is often associated with pixelated graphics, 90's pop-culture references and horrifically dated art-styles, the use-cases for looping silent video are broader than chat reactions.
+I worked on a web app that imported an entire JavaScript library to animate a loading spinner.
+While a lot can be achieved with SVG, CSS and JavaScript animations, with modern codecs offering increasingly tiny file-sizes, its possible were under-utilising modern "gifs" in UI design.

+## Conclusion

+I concluded my CSS Tricks article: “I wish there was a TL;DR for this article.
+For now, at least, there’s no clear winner…” If the video includes transparency/alpha, that's still true.

+While AVIF should be an obvious choice, frame rate performance issues and browser bugs currently make it difficult to fully recommend.
+AV1 sadly requires the extra effort of exporting the video in two different formats so that a fallback can be provided for older Apple devices.